funkepunkemonke/HONORS391/index.md

     functions (more on that later).
 -   **Additional (sub)directories** depending on your project needs.

-For this workshop, we will need a `data_raw/` folder to store our raw data, and we will use `data/` for when we learn how to export data as CSV files, and a `fig/` folder for the figures that we will save.
+For this class, we will need a `data_raw/` folder to store our raw data, and we will use `data/` for when we learn how to export data as CSV files, and a `fig/` folder for the figures that we will save.